ezseagull/CV_BTL/README.md

   <p>YOLOv8, short for "You Only Look Once version 8," is an efficient and accurate object detection model.
 It divides an
     image into a grid and predicts bounding boxes and class probabilities for each grid cell.</p>

-  <h3>mmdetection</h3>
+  <h3>DETR</h3>

-  <p>mmdetection is an open-source framework for object detection.
+  <p>DETR is an open-source framework for object detection.
 It supports a variety of pre-trained models and
     provides flexibility for customizing models.
 In this project, mmdetection is used for its versatility and robustness.</p>